City of Azusa logo

 Supplier Power

-LOW: Multiple vendors available for most services with competitive bidding reducing costs and dependency risks
+Low - Multiple vendors available for most municipal services and contracts through competitive bidding processes

 Buyer Power